Andrew Brideson: Politics

-Brideson kept a particularly low profile after his demotion, and rumors of his impending retirement began circulating in late 2004.
+Brideson kept a particularly low profile after his demotion, and rumours of his impending retirement began circulating in late 2004.
 On 11 March 2005, Brideson became the second Liberal frontbencher to announce publicly that he would not be contesting his seat at the 2006 state election.
 He also suggested that other older Liberal MPs should consider stepping down at the election.